WatForm/fortress/DevelopersGuide.md

 ### Term.scala
 Constructors for creating a term.
 In addition to the usual terms, EnumValue is a kind of term.
 DomainElement is also a kind of term.
 To create a quantified variable use mkVar(x).of(Sort); this is not a term, it is an AnnotatedVar(Declaration).

+@Joe - we need something here to describe the explicit caching that is done (for domain elements and fcn applications) and a hint about the implicit caching that is done by the scala compiler.

 ### TermVisitor.scala
 Trait for Visitor for walking over terms - parameterized by return type.